James McLaren, who worked as a journalist and assistant producer on the BBC Wales website, passed away yesterday at the age of 34.

 We spent many hours working on the student newspaper Gair Rhydd, which led to nascent careers in journalism.
 He went on to work for Big Issue Cymru and the Welsh Music Foundation (WMF) before joining the BBC in 2006.

 At the WMF he edited Sound Nation, a free monthly magazine containing music industry news and advice for musicians, labels, gig promoters and fans.
-Wales' only national music magazine was an important source of information for many in the music industry in Wales and beyond, and his energy and passion for his subject was authentic and relentless.
+Wales' only national music magazine was an important source of information, and his energy and passion for his subject was authentic and relentless.
 He was a well-known figure in the Welsh music scene who forged close and enduring friendships with many local musicians.

 When Sound Nation closed in December 2005 he was made redundant from the WMF.
 He spent just one day out of work before I called to offer him some freelance work.
 I knew that he had the skills and talent to really make a difference in our online team.
 He adapted quickly to moving from print to digital despite being a self-confessed technical dunce.
-He enjoyed reminding me that he had been the first person to show me how to use the web back in the 1990s, in the days when AltaVista and Yahoo! were at the cutting edge of technology.
+He enjoyed reminding me that he had been the first person to show me how to use the web, in the days when AltaVista and Yahoo! were at the cutting edge of technology.

-Outside of work his main passions were rock music, Formula 1, good food and fine wine.
+Outside of work his main passions were rock music, good food and fine wine.
 He lived in Cardiff with his girlfriend Cazz, and Juno and Ella, their two beloved Flat-Coated Retrievers.